Submission conditions for beginners

 How do I convert my file to PDF?

-- You can convert your files to PDF through all Microsoft Office programs (like Word).
-The most commonly used option is to save you Word file as PDF.
-Go to "save as", select PDF as file type and click "save".
-To be sure that the quality of the prints is at its best, you must select the correct quality settings when converting, which you can find here. or
+Microsoft Office (o.a.
+Word): Go to 'save as', select PDF as the file type and click 'save'.
+To be sure that the quality of the prints is as good as possible, you have to select the right quality settings when you save the file.
+These can be found here.

-How do you set your file in the right size?
+How to get your files in the right size?

-- Adobe Indesign: Before you start designing, choose which dimensions you want by clicking on 'document' at the top left.
-Then choose 'new' and then 'document'.
-Under the 'document setting' heading you can choose a standard size or enter a different size yourself.
+Adobe InDesign: Before you start with the layout you can choose the sizes for your file by clicking 'document' in the top left corner.
+Then choose 'new' > ''document'.
+Under 'document settings' you can choose a standard size or fill in your own custom size.

 Not the right size?